 I was born in 1977, which according to my children is ages ago, I disagree (mostly)!
 I grew up in a tiny place called Cockatoo Valley, in South Australia – it had only a petrol station to mark it on the map.

-Several years ago I attended a festival of hope about refugees.
+I also attended a ‘Festival of Hope’ about refugees.
 It was run to educate and to inspire action and one of the guest speakers was Julian Burnside QC, a prominent figure in the world of refugee advocacy.
 His speech was both shocking and galvanising.
 One particular comment he made was ‘In Australia we treat animals better than we do refugees’.
 This remained in my thoughts for days afterwards and so I began to write ‘A Grain of Hope’ in an attempt to appeal to people’s consciences and inspire them to demand better from our Government.

 A Grain of Hope follows two stories – a young girl named Hanan and a dog named Dok.
 Their tales show family, love, fear, sadness and journeys.
 The stories mirror each other…until the end.